igorauad/gr-dvbs2rx/docs/usage.md

 - The `--description` option provides a short description of the recording.
 - The `--hardware` option describes the hardware used to capture the recording.

 On completion, `dvbs2-rec` saves the IQ file following the [Signal Metadata Format (SigMF)](https://github.com/sigmf/SigMF/blob/sigmf-v1.x/sigmf-spec.md) and using the proposed [SigMF Extension for DVB-S2](dvbs2.sigmf-ext.md).
 Hence, the application saves the IQ data into a file with extension `.sigmf-data` and the metadata into a file with extension `.sigmf-meta`.
 The metadata file is a JSON-formatted file that any SigMF-compliant application can read.
+For example, you can use the `iq-rec-cli` [utility tool](../util/README.md) available in the repository to manage the recordings produced by `dvbs2-rec` and play them back into the receiver application for testing and benchmarking purposes.

 Aside from using `dvbs2-rec`, you can also use `dvbs2-tx` to produce a simulated IQ file since the Tx application can save output IQ samples into a file.
 For example, the following command saves a signal with 10 dB SNR and 10 kHz frequency offset into a file named `example.iq`: